ATL-WDI-Curriculum/bootstrap-intro/readme.md

 - You can grab it from a [CDN](http://getbootstrap.com/getting-started/#download-cdn).
   - Does anyone know what CDN stands for?

   A **Content Delivery Network** is a system of distributed servers that deliver content based on the user's geographic location.
-It can also provide protection from traffic serges.
+A CDN can also provide protection from traffic serges.
 Because these servers exist around the world, they can help speed up the process of getting the content to your end user.  **Speed** is the most important word in that sentence.

 ``` html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">